8 Ways to Achieve Financial Success in 2019

 8. Focus on the Future, Not the Past

 Too many people invest by looking backward.
 They look at last year’s results and put their money in things that did well last year.
-Although this is the worst way to pick investments, some of you will still do it.
+Although this is the worst way to pick investments, some people will still do it.
 Instead, focus on where you want to be in the future, and consider what long-term strategy is most likely to get you there.
 Investing money across multiple asset classes, like large cap, small cap, international, emerging markets, real estate funds, etc., is much better than moving money into what did well last year.

 The great thing about these eight ways to achieve greater financial success is they’re easy and anyone can do them.
 You don’t have to guess about the future or take big risks with your money.
 All you have to do is make a plan, follow through, and take action.